-Personal Devices at Work Lead to Cybersecurity Risks
+Mobile Devices at Work Lead to Cybersecurity Risks

-Overworked professionals are trying to boost productivity any way they can, leading nearly 60 percent of employees to access company data on their mobile devices.
+Overworked professionals are trying to boost productivity any way they can, leading nearly 90 percent of employees to access company data on their mobile devices.
 And businesses equally hungry for efficiency are responding with bring-your-own-device (BYOD) programs.

-Risks of BYOD and Mobile
+The Risks of BYOD and Mobile Devices

-- Lost or stolen devices.
-In 2013 alone, 4.5 million smartphones were stolen or lost in the United States.
+In 2021 alone, 8.7 million smartphones were stolen or lost in the United States.

 Cybersecurity Training for Employees

 So what can businesses do about these threats?
 A BYOD policy crafted to minimize your company’s risk is a necessary first step.
 Raising awareness about cybersecurity among employees is also vital.
 While these are important steps, it’s important not to stop there.

 Here’s an unpleasant truth: Employees who lack sufficient training will break the rules even if they know it could harm your BYOD business.

 Consider the behavior of state and local government employees, a quarter of whom access government email and documents from their personal mobile devices, researchers found.
 The 25 percent of non-federal government employees is a drastic difference from the 9% of federal employees who use their mobile devices for work-related tasks.